-Providers must inform Childcare Planning of any changes to the following:
+Providers must inform the Education & Childcare Commissioning Team of any changes to the following:

 - Ofsted Inspection Outcome especially if graded Inadequate

 - Contact details email or telephone

 - Change of ownership

-- No longer offering FEL places
+- If they are no longer offering FEL places

 Providers should have received a 'Good' or 'Outstanding' judgement from Ofsted (or equivalent).
 Providers who receive a less than Good or Outstanding will face restrictions on the children for whom they can claim FEL funding.
 See Section 4.